 What Types of Conduct or Behavior Can Lead to Aggravated Assault Charges?

 In New Jersey, aggravated assault can cover many types of behavior or actions.
 At their core, laws that criminalize aggravated assault are enacted to discourage a wide range of behaviors not limited to:

 - Any attempt to purposefully or recklessly cause injury to another person.

 - Any scenario where an injury arises due to extreme indifference to the value of human life.
-In this scenario, second-degree charges can be advanced for the indicatable offense.
+In this scenario, second-degree charges can be advanced for the indictable offense.

 - Injuries caused by a person who operates a car or truck in an aggressive manner.
 Acts of aggressive driving can include weaving in-and-out of traffic, failure to follow traffic signals, tailgating, and speeding.

-- Injury that is caused due to a individual fleeing from the police or other law enforcement agents.
+- Injury due to an individual fleeing from the police or other law enforcement agents.

 - Injuries that are caused when unlawfully operating a car, truck, or other motor vehicle.

 - Injuries caused to firefighters, police, and other emergency service personnel when responding to a fire knowingly or purposefully caused by the individual.

 - Injuries caused by pointing a real or fake gun or other firearm at a law enforcement personnel.